Despite an abundance of food, most Americans don’t get enough of the nutrients they need.

 Some older adults have difficulty absorbing Vitamin B12 due to a lack of hydrochloric acid in their stomachs.
 In these cases, a dietary supplement containing Vitamin B12 can also be helpful.

 It’s Important to Talk to Your Doctor

 The nutrients mentioned in this article are important to good health.
-When possible and practical, try to consume them in lean meats, fruits and vegetables.
+When possible and practical, try to consume them in lean meats, fish, fruits and vegetables, especially leafy green vegetables.